pantheon-systems/solr-power/CONTRIBUTING.md

 ## Workflow

 Development and releases are structured around two branches, `develop` and `main`.
-The `develop` branch is the default branch for the repository, and is the source and destination for feature branches.
+The `develop` branch is the source and destination for feature branches.

 We prefer to squash commits (i.e. avoid merge PRs) from a feature branch into `develop` when merging, and to include the PR # in the commit message.
 PRs to `develop` should also include any relevent updates to the changelog in readme.txt.
 For example, if a feature constitutes a minor or major version bump, that version update should be discussed and made as part of approving and merging the feature into `develop`.